GraemeMalcolm/AI-102/instructions/20-form-recognizer.md

 We want to create a custom model that will recognize the data in our industry-specific forms.
 To do this, we will upload a set of training data to a container, create a Form Recognizer resource, train a model, and deploy for prediction.

+### (!)
+Important
-We can train a custom Form Recognizer model with labeled or unlabeled data.
-In this exercise we will first look at training a model with unlabeled data.
+We can train a custom Form Recognizer model with labeled data or  data without labels.
+In this exercise we will train a model with data without labels.

 Next we will store a set of training data to a container.